gcperrin/centre-tokens/doc/tokendesign.md

 ### Removing a blacklisted address

-CENTRE removes an address from the blacklist via the `unblacklist` method.
+TypeX removes an address from the blacklist via the `unblacklist` method.
 The specified `account` will be removed from the blacklist.

 - Only the `blacklister` role may call `unblacklist`.